Are you trying to generate traffic to your artist website?

 You will also have the option to “trash” a post if you decide you do not want to keep it.
 This option is only available after you have saved a draft of published the post.
 To delete a post click on the Move to Trash link.

-The Status option allows you change the status of your post to Published, Pending or Reviewer Draft.
+The Status option allows you to change the status of your post to Published, Pending, or Reviewer Draft.

 You can change the visibility of your posts.

 - Public – Anyone can see the post.